darrinliam/peanut-container/README.md

 Usage
 -----
-1) require peanutContainer and all module definitons:
+Require peanutContainer and all module definitons:
-2)

   const peanutContainerClass = require('../peanutContainer');

   const peanutContainer = new peanutContainerClass();

   const myServiceClass = require('./myService);

 definitions may be mock definitions for testing purposes.

-2) register your modules and their dependencies with register().
+Register your modules and their dependencies with register().
 Each restration requires a name, a dependency list, and a definition (implementation):

   peanutContainer.register({ name: 'myService', deps: [dep1, dep2, …], def: myServiceClass });

-3) get the module.
+Get the module.
 The dependency injection into the constructors happen at this time.

   myApp = peanutContainer.get('myService');

 Example
 -------
 From the directory containing package.json, run

-Node ./examples/rhyme
+  node ./examples/rhyme

 rhyme is a small rhyme-finding app with a dummy database containing a limited number of rhyme families.
 Its output will look like: